mclaughlinconnor/ycircuit/README.md

     * Modify existing symbol (Alt+F->M)
     * Export symbol or schematic as a PDF, SVG, JPG, PNG, BMP or TIFF file (Ctrl+E)
         * While exporting to EPS was natively supported by PyQt4, the Qt team decided to drop this during the transition to Qt5.
 As a result, EPS is no longer supported by YCircuit.
 If you need a vector-based exporting option, use the PDF or SVG options.
+    * Import image (Ctrl+I)
+        * This has the same response as Shapes->Image.
+Imports a raster image and embeds it in the current file.
+Imported images can be resized.
   * Editing (Alt+E)
     * Undo (Ctrl+Z)
     * Redo (Ctrl+Y)